JasonHippo/Scene_text_detection_and_recognition/yolov5/preprocessing/Readme.md

 python label2txt_rects.py
 ```

-Move all images to the yolov5/datasets/high_level/images and all txts to the yolov5/datasets/high_level/labels.
+Move all images to the yolov5/datasets/high_level/train/images and all txts to the yolov5/datasets/high_level/train/labels.

+You should also create val and test images and json .
+It depends on ur split train/val/test strategy.

 Done!